quicwg/base-drafts/draft-ietf-quic-recovery.md

 packet in the correct packet number space.
 When the PTO expires and there are no ack-eliciting packets in flight, the PTO is set from that moment.

-When ack-eliciting packets in multiple packet number spaces are in flight, the timer MUST be set for the packet number space with the earliest timeout, with one exception.
-The Application Data packet number space (Section 4.1.1 of {{QUIC-TLS}}) MUST be ignored until the handshake completes.
-Not arming the PTO for Application Data prevents a client from retransmitting a 0-RTT packet on a PTO expiration before confirming that the server is able to decrypt 0-RTT packets, and prevents a server from sending a 1-RTT packet on a PTO expiration before it has the keys to process an acknowledgement.
+When setting the PTO timer, the ApplicationData packet number space (Section 4.1.1 of {{QUIC-TLS}}) MUST be ignored until the handshake completes.
+Not arming the PTO for ApplicationData prevents a client from retransmitting a 0-RTT packet on a PTO expiration before confirming that the server is able to decrypt 0-RTT packets, and prevents a server from sending a 1-RTT packet on a PTO expiration before the client obtains the keys to decrypt the 1-RTT packet (Section 4.1.4 of
+{{QUIC-TLS}}) or before the server obtains the keys to process an acknowledgement.

+When ack-eliciting packets in multiple packet number spaces are in flight, the timer MUST be set for the packet number space with the earliest timeout.

 When a PTO timer expires, the PTO backoff MUST be increased, resulting in the PTO period being set to twice its current value.
 The PTO backoff factor is reset